bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

 don't agree with everything stated there, the ideas described are super awesome (this is when I found out there is a limit on a number of claps you can give in medium).
-I've tried to apply them in my pet project that is built with classic Rails structre - while extraction wasn't easy the result was definitely worth it.
+I've tried to apply them in my pet project that is built with classic Rails structure - while extraction wasn't easy the result was definitely worth it.
 Here I've extracted a gem and an engine from the project into a brand new Rails application and it was painless, moreover this extraction improved the design of the engine.
-I will cover important pieces of the setup below, but for TLDR people here is a [Github Repo][application], check the `seed.rb` file for creadentials to use.
+I will cover important pieces of the setup below, but for TLDR people here is a [Github Repo][application], check the `seed.rb` file for credentials to use.

 # Gem Overview #
-The gem allowes you to fetch event data from a Google Calendar
+The gem allows you to fetch event data from a Google Calendar

 #### **separation of dependencies** ####
-Code in the local gem has it's own dependencies but does not rely on a main app, these depencencies were moved from the parent app's Gemfile into a gem's \*.gemspec
+Code in the local gem has it's own dependencies but does not rely on a main app, these dependencies were moved from the parent app's Gemfile into a gem's \*.gemspec
 {% highlight ruby %}
  # gems/google_calendar/google_calendar.gemspec